nobody-famous/alive/README.md

 ## Commands

 ### Select S-Expression
 Selects the surrounding top level expression for the current cursor position.
+Bound to Alt+Shift+Up.

+### Send To REPL
+Sends selected text to the REPL.
+If nothing is selected, sends the top level form at the cursor position.

+## REPL Integration
+I use SBCL, so that's what is currently supported for the REPL.
+I decided to write it as a debugger extension, so it behaves like a debugger.

+After a launch.json is configured, pressing F5 will start the REPL.

+The send to REPL command is bound to Alt+Shift+Enter.

 ## Known Issues

-Code completion only shows built-in words, it doesn't add variables and whatnot from the code, yet.
+Code completion only shows built-in words and top level variables.
+It doesn't show variables defined in let blocks, for example.

 Back quoted expressions are entirely colorized as quoted.
 The plan is to have the unquoted elements be colorized normally.

-No REPL integration, yet.
-I want something that works fine without it, so am focusing on that first.
-REPL support should be an enhancement, not a requirement.

 I'm not a Lisp guru, so there may be plenty of cases that don't work as expected.